sc18zs/csci596_final_project/README.md

 - Dynamic Partitioning identifies imbalances using a metric like the coefficient of variation and dynamically adjusts the computational topology to balance the workload.
 This ensures that each processor receives a more equitable distribution of particles, preventing overburdened or idle processors.
   Step 1: Analyze Load Imbalance
-     Logic: Calculate the coefficient of variation (CV) of the particle distribution across the grid.
+     - Calculate the coefficient of variation (CV) of the particle distribution across the grid.
 Identify whether the load imbalance exceeds the defined threshold.
   Step 2: Identify Imbalance Along Each Axis
-     Logic: Evaluate the particle count per axis by summing the particles along the other dimensions.
+     - Evaluate the particle count per axis by summing the particles along the other dimensions.
 Determine which axis has the most significant imbalance.
   Step 3: Propose New Partitioning
-     Logic: Dynamically reallocate processors to regions with more particles.
+    - Dynamically reallocate processors to regions with more particles.
   Step 4: Rebalance Partitions

-     Logic: Redistribute the particle domain using the new topology.
+    - Redistribute the particle domain using the new topology.
 Ensure that the particle distribution aligns with the updated topology.
 Validate and Return.

 ## Deliverables
 - Optimized MD program addressing memory access inefficiencies.